 For hedge funds, investment banks, and other financial institutions deeply vested in the pharmaceutical industry, FDAzilla's MRI service assesses the manufacturing risk of pharmaceutical companies.
 When manufacturing slip-ups happen, you can be ready.

 Manufacturing quality issues arise from time to time at pharmaceutical companies, and if left unchecked, can lead to massive losses.
-Analyzing FDA inspection reports (i.e. FDA 483 reports), in context of the company’s history, provides early insights into any potential issues that may be brewing.
+Analyzing FDA inspection reports (i.e., FDA 483s), in context of the company’s history, provides early insights into any potential issues that may be brewing.
 Almost all quality-related warning letters start with an inspection and a 483.
 While some warning letters result from years of company mismanagement in responding to the FDA, sometimes warning letters can swiftly follow after one bad 483 report.

 Quality issues can have a multi-pronged impact on a company:

 Reputation Damage – FDA warning letters are public information, and the business media love to draw attention to these.
 Even if the warning letter can be easily fixed, companies inevitably take a hit from being in the negative news cycle.
 This has a ripple effect on shareholder and stakeholder confidence.

 Impact on New Drug Approvals – In many cases, the FDA can put on hold any New Drug Applications that may be impacted by the site in question.
 For instance, one Wall Street Journal article discussed an instance in which Boston Scientific was forced to delay the launch of a new product by two years due to a quality issue at one of their sites.
 This event cost the company the majority of their market opportunity.

 Competitive Response – In some instances, competitors will leverage the opportunity provided by the warning letter's effects by implementing a short-term marketing or promotional push to grab additional market share.
 This can further damage the company’s prospects.